-As online casinos grow in popularity, the industry rakes in thousands of dollars.
+The industry rakes in thousands of dollars as online casinos grow in popularity.
 Unfortunately, not all operators are committed to playing fair.
-These rogue operators will use a number of tricks and scams to steal your money right out from underneath you.
+These rogue operators will use several tricks and scams to steal your money right out from underneath you.
 If you decide to play on any gambling sites, you’ll need to know these common online casino scams.

 Illegal Sites That Look Legal